-Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.
+Surveys are one of the most popular ways for businesses to gather customer feedback because they can tell you where your products, services, or business, may be lacking (or excelling).

-Thankfully, there are all sorts of tools that take the pain out of survey data analysis.
-In this article, we’ll explain what survey analysis is and the quickest way to perform survey analysis on different types of data.
+This article will explain what survey analysis is and the quickest way to perform survey analysis on different types of data.

 Obtaining quantitative data means measuring values expressed in numbers.
 This method is structured and helps you draw general conclusions from your surveys.
 For example, if you would like to know how many customers like your new product, you can conduct quantitative research using close-ended surveys and obtain numbers as a result (82% liked it, 15% did not, and the rest are unsure).